-1. Class and tutorial participation and discussion (20%)
+1. Class/tutorial participation and discussion (20%)

-Students are expected to read the assigned readings for the week prior to attending class and contribute to class discussions.
-The class is a safe environment for the exchange of diverse ideas; all opinions will be respected but all opinions must be defended.
-Students are expected to attend the tutorials to pass the course.
+Students are required to complete the assigned readings for the week prior to attending class and to actively participate in class discussions, while keeping in mind that the classroom fosters a safe space for the open exchange of ideas.
+Regular attendance is expected for both lectures and tutorials.

-2. Leading tutorial discussion (10%)
+2. Leading tutorial discussion (20%)